 Sunscreen 101: What SPF Means and the Different Types of Sunscreen Explained

-Sunscreen is one of the most important — if not the most important — skin-care product in your arsenal.
+Sunscreen is one of the most important — if not the most important — skincare products in your arsenal.
 Choosing a sunscreen with broad-spectrum protection and an SPF of at least 30 can help reduce the appearance of premature skin aging caused by the sun’s harmful UV rays, as well as reduce the risk of skin cancer.
-Speaking of skin cancer, did you know that one in five Americans will develop skin cancer in their lifetime?
-With an incredibly high probability like that, why wouldn’t you apply (and reapply) sunscreen daily?
+Speaking of skin cancer, did you know that according to the Skin Cancer Foundation, one in five Americans will develop skin cancerin their lifetime?
+With a probability like that, why wouldn’t you apply (and reapply) sunscreen daily?
 To help you further understand the importance of applying sunscreen, we’re breaking down how UV rays work, what SPF actually means and more.

 UV Rays 101